Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment

 As shown in \textbf{Fig.~\ref{fig:Network_illustration}}, we separate subnetworks to be "in-platform" and "out-of-platform".
-We focus on the service strategy decisions of operators in-platform, including link-based prices and service capacities.
-Since out-of-platform includes all other options out there (including driving, walking, telecommuting), they are assumed to be uncapacitated and we do not explicitly model competition between the designed platform and other external modes.
+We focus on the OD-based pricing at the access link for travelers and service strategy decisions of operators in-platform, including operator dedicated subsidies and service capacities.
+Since out-of-platform includes all other options out there (including driving, walking, telecommuting, or using MOD services via pay-as-you-go option), they are assumed to be uncapacitated and we do not explicitly model competition between the designed platform and other external modes.
 Instead, we focus on the cooperative game between operators in-platform.

-Inside the platform, the FT operator acts as the regulator of a MH platform that engages with MOD services to connect travelers to the FT subnetwork.
-Therefore, only the price of the MOD service links in the in-platform subnetworks are part of the decision variables.
+The in-platform services can be provided by multiple operators.
+Travelers can choose their preferred service links after entering the in-platform subnetwork by paying the access price, which is a decision variable in the model.
+While inside the subnetwork, only non-fee related costs are induced.
+For participating operators, their operating costs are covered by the subsidy provided by the platform.
 Other decision variables include the service capacities at either the MH or the MOD service nodes within the in-platform subnetworks.
 Table \ref{tab:variables} provides the full list of notations.
 In addition, we list the model assumptions as follows.
 To avoid confusion, we define travel cost as the non-monetary penalties associated with links such as travel time.
-Service price is the monetary values required for using each link.
+Access price is the monetary values required for entering the in-platform subnetwork.
 Both terms are converted to utilities.